-At the end of the MN Performance Period, an amount equal to the lower of the Performance Fee Credit paid at the time of the Premium Subscription calculated to the Fund's Dealing Day less any Performance Fee Credit previously applied) or 10% for Class A USD Accumulation, or 15% for Class B USD Accumulation, Class C SEK Accumulation, Class D EUR Accumulation and Class E USD Accumulation of the excess of the Net Asset Value per Share over the Adjusted High Water Mark is applied in the subscription for additional Shares for the Shareholder.
+At the end of the MN Performance Period, an amount equal to the lower of the Performance Fee Credit paid at the time of the Premium Subscription calculated to the Fund's Dealing Day less any Performance Fee Credit previously applied or 15% for Class B USD Accumulation and Class D EUR Accumulation of the excess of the Net Asset Value per Share over the Adjusted High Water Mark is applied in the subscription for additional Shares for the Shareholder.
 Such subscription is calculated using the Net Asset Value per Share (net of MN Performance Fees) on the Fund's current Dealing Day If the Shareholder redeems Shares subscribed at the time of the Premium Subscription (hereinafter called "Premium Shares") before the last day in any MN Performance Period, the Shareholder will receive additional redemption proceeds equal to any Performance Fee Credit then remaining multiplied by a fraction, the numerator of which is the number of Premium Shares being redeemed and the denominator of which is the number of Premium Shares owned by the Shareholder immediately prior to the redemption.

-Where a MN Performance Fee is payable by the Fund this will be based on net realized and unrealized gains and losses as at the end of each calculation period.
-As a result, a MN Performance Fee may be paid on unrealized gains which may subsequently never be realised.
+Where a MN Performance Fee is payable by the Fund this will be based on net realised and unrealised gains and losses as at the end of each calculation period.
+As a result, a MN Performance Fee may be paid on unrealised gains which may subsequently never be realised.